AmsterdamCohortHub/AdvancedMethods/content/Methods/Epigenomics.md

   - quantitative
 ---

-Epigenetics is the study of heritable changes in gene expression or cellular phenotype caused by mechanisms other than changes in the underlying DNA sequence.
-These changes can be influenced by various environmental and developmental factors.
+Epigenomics is the study of the complete set of epigenetic modifications on the genetic material of a cell, known as the epigenome.
+These modifications, which do not alter the DNA sequence itself, play a crucial role in gene regulation and can influence various biological processes and disease states.
+Epigenomics research investigates how these modifications are established, maintained, and inherited, providing insights into development, aging, and complex diseases.

 ## Data